Purpose

 OceanBase Database supports the following input file types for the

-LOAD DATAstatement:Server-side files (on OBServer nodes): Files stored on the OBServer nodes of OceanBase Database.
+LOAD DATAstatement:Server-side (OBServer node) files: These files are stored on the OBServer nodes of OceanBase Database.
 You can use the

-LOAD DATA INFILEorLOAD DATA FROM URLstatement to load data from these server-side files into a database table.Client-side files (local files): Files stored on the local file system of the client.
+LOAD DATA INFILEorLOAD DATA FROM URLstatement to load data from these files into a database table.Client-side (local) files: These files are stored on the local file system of the client.
 You can use the

-LOAD DATA LOCAL INFILEcommand, the system automatically adds theIGNOREoption.OSS files: Files stored in the Object Storage Service (OSS) file system.
+LOAD DATA LOCAL INFILEstatement, the system automatically adds theIGNOREoption.OSS files: These files are stored in the OSS file system.
 You can use the

-LOAD DATA REMOTE_OSS INFILEstatement to load data from these OSS files into a database table.
+LOAD DATA REMOTE_OSS INFILEstatement to load data from these files into a database table.

 The

 LOAD DATAstatement can currently import text files in CSV format.
-The entire import process can be divided into the following steps:File parsing: OceanBase Database reads the data from the specified file and parses it in parallel or sequentially based on the specified degree of parallelism.
+The entire import process consists of the following steps:File parsing: OceanBase Database reads the data from the specified file and parses it based on the specified parallelism, either in parallel or sequentially.

-Data distribution: Since OceanBase Database is a distributed database, data from different partitions may be stored on different OBServer nodes.
+Data distribution: Since OceanBase Database is a distributed database, data may be distributed across different OBServer nodes.
 The

-LOAD DATAstatement calculates where each piece of data should be sent based on the parsed data.Data insertion: After receiving the data, the target OBServer node executes the
+LOAD DATAstatement calculates which OBServer node the data should be sent to.Data insertion: Once the target OBServer node receives the data, it executes the

 Considerations